jupiter-munoz/claude-code-composer-prompts/data-model/create-data-model.md

     # === ENHANCEMENTS (Optional - can be ignored by strict parsers) ===
     source_quote: "Exact text from source document"
+    # For multiple quotes, use list: source_quote: ["quote 1", "quote 2"]
     creation_trigger: "Business process that creates this entity"
     classification: "Required"  # Required|Suggested
     business_rules: